 Enduring Interest

 In May of 2021 I launched a podcast called ENDURING INTEREST.
 There are lots of podcasts devoted to the Great Books—generally acknowledged classics—and recently published books, but there are not many devoted to all the books in between.
 ENDURING INTEREST covers books and essays that are unjustly neglected or forgotten—works that deserve a wider audience.
 At EI we group series of episodes (6-8) around a particular theme.
-First we examined works related to totalitarianism and ideology, next we turned to the topic of education.
-Future themes will include: American identity and culture; war; American constitutionalism; and public morality and liberal society.
+In the first series we examined works related to totalitarianism and ideology; in the second we turned to the topic of liberal education; and in the third we examined works related to American identity and culture.
+Future themes will include: speech and censorship; war; American constitutionalism; and virtue and vice.
 We also have an occasional series devoted to the lesser-known works by authors of the Great Books.
-Our first entry in this series is a conversation with Matthew Dinan on Søren Kierkegaard’s Two Ages.

-If you have suggestions for books or guests, please send an email (ftaylor at skidmore dot edu) or send a message on Twitter (@theEIpod).
+If you have suggestions for books or guests, please send an email (ftaylor at skidmore dot edu) or send a message on X (@theEIpod).

 The first series includes: